Theatrix (role-playing game)

 Theatrix is a role playing game that was produced in 1995 by the now-defunct Backstage Press.
 It was unusual because, unlike most other role-playing games of the time, it did not use dice to resolve actions or determine success.

 Contents

 Theatrix comes packaged as a 136-page softcover rule book, and also includes 11 loose-leaf cardstock sheets containing flowcharts for planning adventures and resolving plot points.
-It was designed and written by David Berkman, Travis Eneix, Andrew Finch, Anthony Gallela and Brett Hackett, with art by Aaron Long.

 Gameplay

 Character generation

 Each character has a number of numerically-rated attributes and skills, as well as non-numerically-rated personality traits, and unrated 'Descriptors'.

 Plot Points

 Descriptors can be a disadvantage, and when they have a negative effect on a character, the player earns Plot Points.
 Descriptors can also be used to advantage, but in order to do so, the player must spend Plot Points while invoking a specific Descriptor.

 Actors and Directors

 Theatrix applies cinematic concepts to role-playing: the players are "Actors" and the GM is the "Director".
 The Director attempts to frame adventures as if they were screenplays, with a pre-structured plot that consists of a number of agreed-upon acts, scenes, and "pinch-points".